Carsharing

 Description

 Carsharing refers to automobile rental services intended to substitute for private vehicle ownership.
-It makes occasional use of a vehicle affordable, even for low-income households, while providing an incentive to minimize driving and rely on alternative travel options as much as possible.
-It requires these features:
+Their vehicles are generally located in residential areas, priced by the hour, with convenient (generally automated) pick-up and drop-off procedures.
+This makes occasional use of an automobile affordable, even for low-income households, and by allowing households to reduce their vehicle ownership it provides an incentive to reduce driving and rely more on alternative modes.

 Table 1 Vehicle Use Options Compared